![]() |

 the

 entrance"...
-We wish it did.
-Nice pub- and possibly the best value pint in town- nontheless...
+We wish it still did- it's been gone for years.
+But it's a nice pub- with possibly the best value pint in town- nontheless...

 The